Does My Dog Have Allergies?

 What Causes Them?

-While pollen is a common culprit in dog allergies, there’s a few other causes that our canine companions are much more susceptible to than humans.
+While pollen is a common culprit in dog allergies, there are a few other causes that our canine companions are much more susceptible to than humans.

 Fleas.
 In addition to making your dog unbearably itchy, they can cause allergic reactions for some.
-You should be treating all of your furry friends monthly with a flea medication, and this is even more imperative for those with allergies.
+You should treat all of your furry friends monthly with flea medication, which is even more imperative for those with allergies.

 Food.
-Dogs can be allergic to a number of foods: beef, pork, chicken, dairy, wheat, soy, and corn are the most common allergens.
-You won’t have to rush your dog to the emergency room if they eat the odd scrap of beef, but it can cause serious skin infections and digestive issues if the allergy is left untreated.
+Dogs can be allergic to many foods: beef, pork, chicken, dairy, wheat, soy, and corn are the most common allergens.
+You won’t have to rush your dog to the emergency room if they eat the odd scrap of beef, but it can cause severe skin infections and digestive issues if the allergy is left untreated.